Company breaks ground on 'world's most sustainable' apartment building in Seattle

 Design features include floor-to-ceiling glass walls and private balconies

-SLI says that because there is less on-site construction work required for the building, 303 Battery be built more quickly than conventional buildings and should be ready for occupancy in summer 2022.
+SLI said because there is less on-site construction work required for the building, 303 Battery will be built more quickly than conventional buildings and should be ready for occupancy in summer 2022.